The world needs your book.

 Manuscript evaluation

-You've slaved for weeks and months over your book.
-But if you're the only one who's seen it, how can you know if it's ready for prime time?
-In a manuscript evaluation, I read your book cover to cover and provide a written critique.
-For fiction, I look at elements like plot, character, dialogue, and setting.
-In non-fiction, I focus on things like organization, consistency, completeness, and clarity.
-This is the most budget-friendly editing service I offer, and it's the right place to start for a new manuscript.
+You’ve slaved for weeks and months over your book.
+But if you're the only one who's seen it, how can you know if it’s ready for prime time?
+In a manuscript evaluation, I would read a book cover to cover and provide a written critique.
+For fiction, I looked at elements like plot, character, dialogue, and setting.
+In non-fiction, I focused on things like organization, consistency, completeness, and clarity.
+This was the most budget-friendly editing service I offered, and the right place to start for a new manuscript.

 b.png